 Step 4: Boost your Facebook posts

-In addition to choosing who can see your public Facebook posts, you can also boost your posts to reach an even wider audience.
+In addition to choosing who can see your public Facebook posts, you can also boost your posts to reach an even wider audience on this social media platform.

 Step 5: Share your job post on Facebook groups